|

 Even an unsuccessful search for ancestors leads to a

-understanding of history.
-The search for living relatives often leads
+better understanding of history.
+The search for living

 History

-claims to wealth and power.
-The term often overlapped with heraldry, in
+wealth and power.
+The term often overlapped with heraldry,

-which the ancestry of royalty was reflected in the quarterings of their
+in which the ancestry of royalty was reflected in the

-their ancestry to gods or the founders of their civilization.
-For
+who trace their ancestry to gods or the founders of their

 kings of Wessex.
 (See euhemerism.)